October 12, 2020

 You could work on accessibility at a startup, a small, medium, or large-sized company.
 Enterprises tend to have enterprise-level concerns, where you’d work to move a big ship through lots of potential red tape but also have a gigantic accessibility impact.
 At a startup it might be easier to move fast and (hopefully not) break things, but you’ll have less of the necessary checks and balances for long term quality.
 Your experience and ability to make a lasting impact will vary.

-Accessibility-specific companies like Deque Systems, The Paciello Group/Vispero, and Level Access are for the most part focused on selling accessibility services and testing products.
+Accessibility-specific companies like Deque Systems, TPGi, and Level Access are focused for the most part on selling accessibility services and testing products.
 A really great part of working at an accessibility company is you can learn a lot from industry leaders through internal discussions about accessibility matters like understanding and applying WCAG, global legal ramifications, and techniques for auditing and remediating accessibility issues.
 You can also gain valuable accessibility network connections for the future.
 You’ll very often find alignment about accessibility’s importance at the company, so you’ll spend less time trying to convince colleagues to do the right thing.

-Accessibility companies are a small world, and many of us have worked with each other and seen folks switch from one to another for various reasons.
-There are some success stories and a wide range of opportunities from UX/Design to Software Engineering, Management, and QA, as well as opportunities to work in web and mobile standards.
+Accessibility companies are a small world.
+Many of us have worked with each other and seen folks switch from one company to another for various reasons.
+There are success stories and a wide range of opportunities from UX/Design to Software Engineering, Management, and QA.
+Some folks work on web, mobile, and accessibility standards.
 However, there are also less glowing company reviews.

-If you have the right support system and culture, working at a mainstream company can be a big accessibility opportunity: you can work on sites, frameworks, and products that impact thousands of users with disabilities.
-You can contribute to a product’s accessibility over time and potentially* take ownership of the results: great experience to put on your resumé.
-You might also have higher pay, better benefits, and (maybe) more modern tech stacks to choose from by joining a mainstream company.
+If you have the right support system and culture, working at a mainstream company can be a big accessibility opportunity.
+You could work on sites, frameworks, and products that impact thousands of users with disabilities.
+You could contribute to a product’s accessibility over time and potentially* take ownership of the results: great experience to put on your resumé.
+You might also have higher pay and better benefits.
 Perhaps these things could become leverage in negotiations with an accessibility company should you have two competing offers.

-Some mainstream companies may already have accessibility specialists or teams, and hopefully those specialists aren‘t volunteers like Twitter had for years.
+Some mainstream companies may already have accessibility specialists or teams, and hopefully those specialists aren‘t volunteers like Twitter up until two years ago.
 Without company alignment or accountability for accessibility you might find yourself fighting hard and encountering a lot of friction and red tape to do the right thing for users.
-It‘s frustrating as a champion to see products and sites launched without accessibility; it can lower your trust in a company and a lack of agency can contribute to burnout over time.
+(Like Twitter currently, whose accessibility team was let go under problematic new ownership.)
+It‘s frustrating as a champion to see products and sites launched or maintained without accessibility.
+It harms people with disabilities, first and foremost.
+But it can also lower your trust in a company and a lack of agency can contribute to burnout over time.

-Accessibility efforts at mainstream companies can definitely work, though, and there are potentially many allies across the company you could befriend and foster an accessibility culture.
+Accessibility efforts at mainstream companies can definitely work, though.
+There are many potential allies across the company you could befriend to foster an accessibility culture.
 Create an accessibility guild and have recurring hangouts.
 Push for accessibility in onboarding, product development, documentation, and training.
-Nudge HR, Ops, and Legal teams to procure and build accessible software products for an inclusive workplace.
+Nudge HR, Operations, and Legal teams to procure and build accessible software products for an inclusive workplace.
 As a lone expert you may miss out on meaningful peer review of your accessibility work, so this building up of an inclusive culture could alleviate that over time as institutional expertise grows.

 *On potentially taking ownership of results: this will really depend on your role.
 Is accessibility part of your official job duties or something you’re doing on the side?
 Be careful not to get stuck in a position where your efforts go unappreciated or reflected in performance reviews, as that can be a dead end or path to bad times.